z-prince/mod-0-project-be/README.md

 ### Type Every Line of Code

-One of the best things you can do to set yourself up for success is to make sure you type out all the code examples you see in the readings and exercises in this project. *Do not* copy and paste unless instructed.
+Copying and pasting won't help you solidify these concepts, manually typing all the code examples in the exercises will. *Do not* copy and paste unless instructed.
 The more hands-on-keyboard practice you can give yourself, the better.
-Copying and pasting won't help you solidify these concepts, manually typing all the code in will.

 ### Details Matter